Big AI is accelerating the metacrisis: What can we do?: Abstract

 \section{Abstract}

-The world is in the grip of ecological, meaning, and language crises which are converging into a metacrisis.
+The world is in the grip of ecological, meaning, and language crises that are converging into a metacrisis.
 Big AI is accelerating them all.
-Language engineers are playing a central role, persisting with a scalability story that is failing humanity, supplying critical talent to plutocrats and kleptocrats, and creating new technologies as if the whole endeavour was value-free.
-We urgently need to explore alternatives, applying our collective intelligence to design a life-affirming future for NLP that is centered on human flourishing on a living planet.
+LLM engineering sits at the core.
+Despite the public good motives of language engineers and the promise of LLMs, this work is being leveraged to create unprecedented wealth and power for a handful of individuals and corporations while causing existential harm to life on earth.
+As a profession, we urgently need to come together to explore alternatives and to design a life-affirming future for our field of natural language processing that is centered on human flourishing on a living planet.